 Update: A new navigation for Jira Cloud is here!
 The experience was fully delivered to all new and existing applications in June 2020.
+As of September 2020, the old navigation is no longer available for users to switch back to.

 Atlassian is returning to Jira’s navigation roots by replacing the left sidebar menu with a top nav bar.
 Former Jira Server users will find the design very familiar.